x

 6. New anti-discrimination laws

-• It will be illegal for landlords or agents to have blanket bans on renting to tenants receiving benefits, promoting fairer access to housing
+It will be illegal for landlords or agents to have blanket bans on renting to tenants receiving benefits, promoting fairer access to housing.

-• It will also be illegal to discriminate against tenants on the basis that they have children, making housing more accessible for families
+It will also be illegal to discriminate against tenants on the basis that they have children, making housing more accessible for families.

 7. Pets

-• Tenants will have the right to request to keep a pet in the property, and landlords cannot unreasonably refuse
+Tenants will have the right to request to keep a pet in the property, and landlords cannot unreasonably refuse.

 8. Decent Homes Standard & Awaab's Law

-• Rental properties must meet the minimum quality and safety criteria
+• Rental properties must meet the minimum quality and safety criteria.

-• Local authorities will have increased power to enforce these standards
+• Local authorities will have increased power to enforce these standards.

 9. Private Rented Sector Database and Landlord Ombudsman

-• An independent ombudsman for the rental sector will resolve disputes between landlords and tenants, offering an alternative to court proceedings
+• An independent ombudsman for the rental sector will resolve disputes between landlords and tenants, offering an alternative to court proceedings.

-• Landlords will now be required to join a property portal which will inform landlords of their legal obligations and assist tenants in making informed housing decisions
+• Landlords will now be required to join a property portal which will inform landlords of their legal obligations and assist tenants in making informed housing decisions.

 10. New enforcement powers

-• The act will introduce new enforcement powers for local authorities
+• The act will introduce new enforcement powers for local authorities.

-• Landlords in breach of the law may face action, including fines and potential bans from operating in the sector
+• Landlords in breach of the law may face action, including fines and potential bans from operating in the sector.

 At Davis Tate, our mission is to be the experts our landlords rely on, providing confidence and clarity in times of change.
 Our role is to ensure landlords remain fully informed and supported - from the removal of Section 21 to new compliance requirements.
 With considered guidance and proactive management, we’ll help safeguard your property interests and navigate this evolving landscape with assurance.

-As part of the lettings team at Davis Tate, I understand that the Renters’ Rights Bill has raised many questions among landlords about what lies ahead.
+As part of the lettings team at Davis Tate, I understand that the Renters’ Rights Act has raised many questions among landlords about what lies ahead.
 It’s a landmark piece of legislation, designed to improve transparency and consistency across the sector, but it also means significant adjustments for landlords to make.

 The Davis Tate team is committed to making that process as smooth and straightforward as possible.
 Our priority is to translate the detail into clear, practical advice so our landlords can stay compliant, protect their income, and feel confident about the future of their property investments.